 5. Amazon will then give you the option to print labels.
 Since we have already done this process you can skip this and click continue.

 6. Amazon will then analyze your shipment contents and create a shipping plan.
 It’s at this point you have the option to approve or delete the plan.

-Notice you have an option to Approve or delete a shipping plan.
-In the shipping plan above, Amazon has requested for 1 book to be sent to Washington and the other to South Carolina.
-This is what is known as Split Shipment.
-If we approve this shipment the next step is to package and weigh each shipment separately.
-Split shipments can occur if you're sending in 2 books or 200 books.
-It happens to everyone.
+Depending on the outcome you may decide to accept or reject the shipping plan.
+In the shipping plan above, Amazon has requested that one book be shipped to Washington and the other to South Carolina.
+This is known as Split Shipment.
+If the shipment is approved, the next step is to package and weigh each shipment separately.
+Everyone experiences this at some point.

 It will save you time if you can reduce the number of split shipments.
-There are a few things you can try, although they do not always work.
+There are a few things you can do to reduce the likelihood of split shipments.

 Prep list and ship only enough books to fill one box at a time.
 This is the one box method as discussed earlier.

 If you are going to ship a larger quantity of books, aim to pre-fill the boxes and make sure the weight does not exceed 50 pounds per box.
 To do this simply store books in your shipping boxes before processing.
 Fill the boxes as inventory is received and process each box individually in batches.
 We have had good results using this approach, and our theory is that Amazon may calculate shipment location based on weight or cubic feet.
 Their system is aware of the exact size and weight of every book in your shipment.
 If Amazon can identify that your inventory will fit in one box and weigh less than 50 pounds, it is likely that all of your items will be sent to the same location.